 At TPI, safety is our number one Core Value.
-We strongly believe that all accidents are preventable and that every associate should return at the end of their shift to their families in the same healthy condition in which they showed up for work.
-To do so, we continue to implement and improve our global behavior-based safety program to eliminate unsafe behaviors.
+We strongly believe that all accidents are preventable and that every associate should return at the end of their shift to their families in the same healthy condition in which they arrived to work.
+To do so, we invest in our people by continually improving our global behavior-based safety program to eliminate unsafe behaviors.